-Note that if your student possessed or used a weapon or drugs or caused serious bodily injury to another person on school property or at a school event, your student may be placed by the Program Coordinator in an IAES for up to 45 school days without regard to whether the behavior is determined to be a manifestation of the student's disability.
+Note that if your student possessed or used a weapon or drugs or caused serious bodily injury to another person on school property or at a school event, your student may be placed by the Program Coordinator in an Interim Alternative Educational Setting "IAES" for up to 45 school days without regard to whether the behavior is determined to be a manifestation of the student's disability.
 The IEP Team will determine the IAES and the appropriate educational services that will be provided to the student while he or she is in the IAES.

-If a parent disagrees with any decision regarding placement of his or her student under the disciplinary provisions or disagrees with the manifestation determination or if the school district believes that maintaining the current placement of the student is substantially likely to result in an injury to the student or to others, either the parent or the school district may appeal the decision by requesting a hearing with the BSEA.
+If a parent disagrees with any decision regarding placement of his or her student under the disciplinary provisions or disagrees with the manifestation determination or if the school district believes that maintaining the current placement of the student is substantially likely to result in an injury to the student or to others, either the parent or the school district may appeal the decision by requesting a hearing with the Bureau of Special Education Appeals "BSEA".